 Upon completion of this course, students will be able to:

-- analyze and discuss the physical processes that determine the output of a solar thermal collector, and relate this to mathematical models that can be used to calculate this output
+- analyse and discuss the physical processes that determine the output of different types of solar cells, as well as relate this to the mathematical models that can be used to calculate this output

 Forms of Study

 - Solar Radiation and solar geometry, 5 credits, Second Cycle level 1

 Number of examination attempts is limited to five.